Margaret has a passion for cooking, baking, and creating recipes that satisfy her cravings for delicious and indulgent food.

 More Sophisticated Petit Fours Variations

-Here are some optional substitutions for occasions when superior taste matters more than than saving time and effort:
+Here are some optional substitutions for occasions when superior taste matters more than saving time and effort:

-- Use homemade pound cake or génoise cake, substituting almond extract for the vanilla extract if desired, and bake in a sheet pan instead of a loaf pan so you don't have to slice the layers.
+- Use homemade pound cake or génoise cake, substituting almond extract for the vanilla extract if desired, and bake in a sheet pan instead of a loaf pan, so you don't have to slice the layers.
 Shorten the baking time accordingly.
 Lemon pound cake is also wonderful in this recipe.

 - Immediately after glazing the cake stack cutouts with the warmed jelly, top each petit four with a matching cutout of very thinly rolled marzipan (NOT pure almond paste).
 This adds a layer of flavor and also makes for a much smoother top when iced.
 Let the jelly set before icing and decorating the cakes.